TangentFoxy/Behave/ReadMe.md

 All decorator nodes (except `RunOnce`) repeat after the entire tree has been processed.

-- Repeat: Repeats a node a specified number of times, aborts if the node fails.
+- Repeat: Repeats a node a specified number of times, fails if the node fails.
 - Succeed: Runs a node and returns success.
 - Fail: Runs a node and returns failure.
 - Invert: Runs a node, reporting a success on fail, and failure on success.